 This country has a rich culture and is a great tourist destination.
 There is so much that can be said about this lovely country, that one page just wouldn't be sufficient.
 Nevertheless, let's have a look at some of the main and interesting facts about Mexico.

 Interesting Mexico Facts

-Mexico covers almost 2 million square kms in area, making it the fourteenth largest country in the world and the fifth largest in the America.
+Mexico covers almost 2 million square kms in area, making it the thirteenth largest (excluding Greenland) country in the world and the third largest (excluding Greenland) in the America.

 Mexico has the second-largest Catholic population in the world, first being Brazil.